 Overview of Cell Division in Eukaryotes: Mitosis

-It is best to learn mitosis before, and alongside, tackling meiosis.
+It is best to learn mitosis before tackling meiosis.
 Mitosis is a process that includes four phases.
 Mitosis begins after the cells have duplicated all of their chromosomes to make (in humans) 46 identical twin sets, called sister chromatids.

 Mitosis consists of prophase, metaphase, anaphase and telophase.
 In these steps, in order, the sister chromatids become more condensed, form a line, are pulled apart and "watch" as the nucleus divides around them and forms two daughter nuclei.
 Then, the cell as a whole divides (cytokinesis).